DanilGolikov/JmeterNamesTemplater/README.md

 After installing the jar file, a new button will appear in Jmeter.
 Each time you press it, the configuration file is re-read
 ![image](https://github.com/user-attachments/assets/a5e3d7ed-a1d9-40ee-affe-6ad2dd78d399)

-After pressing the buttons, the Jmeter logs will also display the element tree, providing additional information about the element's level and type (if the debugEnable flag is set to true)
+After pressing the buttons, the Jmeter logs will also display the element tree, providing additional information about the element's level and type (if the debugEnable flag is set to true)</br>
-`Rename Tree Button` - traverses the tree and starts renaming from the beginning of the Test Plan `Rename Selected Tree Button` - starts traversing the tree from the selected element, and only the elements under the selected item will be renamed
+`Rename Tree Button` - traverses the tree and starts renaming from the beginning of the Test Plan</br>
+`Rename Selected Tree Button` - starts traversing the tree from the selected element, and only the elements under the selected item will be renamed</br>
-`Print Tree Button` - logs the tree without performing any actions
+`Print Tree Button` - logs the tree without performing any actions</br>
 Example:
 ```
 2024-07-21 21:05:58,393 INFO c.e.j.p.RunThroughTree: